thorchain/THORChain-v1/x/eth-bifrost/IMPLEMENTATION_SPEC.md

 * Incorrect address credited -> should not collect `n` signatures.

 > For a deep chain re-org, on-chain governance will be required to socialise losses (or underwrite them from a community fund).

+### Future work on the bidirectional bridge protocol

+?allows the movement of Ether and ERC20 from Ethereum to THORChain and back, where they are represented as ERC20 tokens.
+For now it will not support movement of RUNE or THORChain native tokens to Ethereum.

 ### Outgoing Assets